swcarpentry/shell-novice/_episodes/07-find.md

 >
 > > ## Solution
 > > The correct answer is 3, because the `-w` option looks only for whole-word matches.
-> > The other options will also match 'of' when part of another word.
+> > The other options will also match 'of' when part of another word (in this case, the word `Software`).
 > {: .solution}
 {: .challenge}